ghost1372/Documents/source/winUICommunityCore/extensions/iconMarkupExtension/index.md

 ## SymbolIconSource

-The `SymbolIconSourceExtension` type is an alternative for `FontIconSourceExtension` that takes a `Symbol` value instead of a text, and displays the icon with the "Segoe MDL2 Assets".
+The `SymbolIconSourceExtension` type is an alternative for `FontIconSourceExtension` that takes a `Symbol` value instead of a text, and displays the icon.
 It's equivalent to the `SymbolIconExtension` type, except for the fact that it returns a `FontIconSource` instance:

 ```xml
 <SwipeItems Mode="Reveal">